 Tips 1: Learn Florida Growing Regions

-However, South Florida gets an extra-large growing season comparatively other parts of the state.
+However, South Florida gets an extra-large growing season compared to other parts of the state.
 You can plant spring crops earlier in fall and winter to produce more tomatoes before the extreme summer heat start.

 Tips 2: Understanding the Planting Zones in Florida

-Plant hardiness zone map tales you the tentative last and first frost date of a particular growing zone.
+The plant hardiness zone map tells you the tentative last and first frost date of a particular growing zone.
 There are seven plant hardiness zones exist in Florida:

 15 to 20°F